EP Examination Process Guide - Discrepancy adjustments

 • Involves capitalized pension or profit sharing costs.

-Example of a Discrepancy Adjustment:
+Example of a discrepancy adjustment:

 The examination of the ABC Company’s Pension Plan indicated Joe Taxpayer received a distribution of $10,000.
 However, Joe Taxpayer’s Form 1040 did not include the distribution in income.
 The revenue agent will propose an adjustment to Joe Taxpayer’s Form 1040 to include the $10,000 in income.
 Joe Taxpayer will receive a written adjustment explaining the tax law on which the adjustment is based and the tax effect of the adjustment.
 Joe Taxpayer can then provide additional information for the revenue agent to consider explaining why he did not include the amount in income, such as a proper and timely rollover to an IRA or a return of after-tax basis.